Yoric/Numendo-2019/talk.md

 - list of variables declared in children nodes;
 - presence of direct calls to `eval` in subnodes;
 - list of variables captured by siblings/subnode nested functions.

---

-Corollary: The entire program must be parsed and verified before compilation.

 ---